Tim-Maes/Facet.Search/README.md

 ## How It Works with EF Core

-**All generated filters are translated to SQL** — no client-side evaluation for facet filters.
+**All generated filters are translated to SQL** â€” no client-side evaluation for facet filters.

 | Filter Type | Generated Code | SQL Translation |
 |-------------|---------------|-----------------|